Service(s) working on this project

 Influenza virus is a leading cause of human morbidity (‘how unhealthy we are’) and mortality (‘death rate’) worldwide.
 On average, influenza viruses infect 5 to 15% of the global population, resulting in approximately 500,000 deaths annually.
 Each year, an influenza epidemic occurs and about three or four times a century, a new influenza virus emerges and causes a pandemic.
 The severity of the epidemic or pandemic varies, depending on the type and subtype of circulating influenza virus and the degree of vulnerability of the population to the virus.
 Influenza surveillance is therefore a process that must be repeated every year.
 Since the A(H1N1) pandemic in 2009, special attention is being paid to a closer monitoring of the severity of influenza cases.
 The Belgian National Influenza Centre (NIC) has extended, since 2010, its surveillance to SARI (Severe Acute Respiratory Infection) cases.

-In Belgium, the influenza surveillance is performed by the National Influenza Centre, in collaboration with the Unit of Epidemiology of Infectious Diseases of Sciensano.
+In Belgium, the influenza surveillance is performed by the National Influenza Centre, in collaboration with Sciensano’s Epidemiology of Infectious Diseases service.
 A network of sentinel general practices (SGPs) has been involved since 2007 in the clinical and virological influenza surveillance.
 The main purposes of the surveillance are the early detection of an influenza epidemic, the study of the intensity and duration of the epidemic, the identification and characterisation of circulating viruses and the participation to the selection of next-season influenza vaccine strains.

 The development of capability to detect new emerging viruses, the estimation of vaccine effectiveness and the monitoring of the antiviral susceptibility are also important tasks.